-Technical Assistance is offered at all times through e-mail and phone communication, as well as school visits, to assist schools in analyzing data to identify priorities in instruction, professional learning, and effective budgeting.
-In addition to the following technical assistance provisions, principals, assistant principals, bookkeepers, and any other Federal Programs personnel call or e-mail with questions for guidance.
+Technical assistance is offered at all times through e-mail and phone communication, as well as school visits, to assist schools in analyzing data to identify priorities in instruction, professional learning, and effective budgeting.
+In addition to the following technical assistance provisions, principals, assistant principals, bookkeepers, and any other Federal Programs personnel may call or e-mail with questions for guidance as needed.

-- Spring administrative meeting is held to remind principals of end of the year information and to provide preliminary information related to the upcoming budget year. - In the summer, prior to the beginning of the school year, another meeting is held that reviews the purpose of all federal programs, as well as expectations and procedures related to allowable use of funds. - School Annual Title I Meetings - Systemic Family Engagement: A Comprehensive Guide to Implementing an Effective Parental Involvement Program will be reviewed with each Title I school who will train their faculty and staff in order to build parental capacity - Formal meetings held by the Central Office - Formal meetings held by the school - Informal meetings and conversations held before, during or after other administrative/principal, and other meetings held by the Central Office - Parent involvement meetings/workshops/activities - Phone calls to and from school personnel - E-mails to and from school personnel - Federal Programs Timeline - Checklists - Federal Programs monitoring notebooks listing required documents and due dates - Mid-Year Review Conferences with administrators

-- Samples of required documents - One-on-One Technical Assistance with Title I School Administrators/Bookkeepers
+- Spring administrative meeting is held to remind principals of end of the year information and to provide preliminary information related to the upcoming budget year. - In the summer, prior to the beginning of the school year, another meeting is held that reviews the purpose of all federal programs, as well as expectations and procedures related to allowable use of funds. - School Annual Title I Meetings - Systemic Family Engagement: A Comprehensive Guide to Implementing an Effective Parental Involvement Program will be reviewed with each Title I school who will train their faculty and staff in order to build parental capacity - Formal meetings held by the central office - Formal meetings held by the school - Informal meetings and conversations held before, during or after other administrative/principal, and other meetings held by the central office - Parent and Family Engagement meetings/workshops/activities - Phone calls to and from school personnel - E-mails to and from school personnel - Federal Programs Timeline - Checklists - Federal Programs Timelines listing required documents and due dates - Mid-Year review conferences with administrators - Samples of required documents - One-on-one technical assistance with Title I School Administrators/Bookkeepers

-Technical Assistance is conducted on a regular basis by the Federal Programs Administrators/Directors through the following means:
+Technical assistance is conducted on a regular basis by the Federal Programs Administrators/Directors through the following means:

-- District Meetings with District Office Staff
+- District meetings with district office staff

-- Principals' Meetings
+- o Principals' meetings

-- Federal Programs Guidance Documents
+- o Federal Programs guidance documents

-- o Formal and Informal Meetings at school sites
+- o Formal and informal meetings at school sites

-- Informal meetings and conversations
+- o Informal meetings and conversations

 - Stakeholder involvement meetings

 - o Emails and phone calls

-- School Visits
+- School visits

-- Planning Sessions
+- o Planning sessions

-- Professional Development Sessions
+- Professional development sessions

-- o Budget Reviews
+- o Budget reviews

-- Documentation Collection
+- Documentation collection

-- Title II and Professional Learning Surveys
+- o Title II and Professional Learning Surveys

-- o Documentation Folders
+- o Documentation folders

-- Timelines and Checklists Federal Programs Monitoring
+- o Timelines and checklists for Federal Programs Monitoring